($832) Cost to ship a car from Durham, NC to Akron, OH

 The time of the year

-Seasonal demand and weather conditions in both Durham and Akron can impact car shipping prices.
+The time of year and weather conditions in Durham and Akron play a major role in determining car shipping rates.

 The climate in Durham is unlikely to affect your move.
 However, some days in the winter, the roads may become icy which causes traffic issues.